 ECL is calculated as a product of three risk parameters - PD, LGD and EAD.
 ECL is calculated for every 12th month from the reporting date, till the remaining tenure of the loan.
 Calculated ECL is discounted to reporting date using customer's contractual interest rate to arrive at present value.
 Both Stage-1 and Stage-2 ECL is calculated for each customer under both baseline and adverse scenarios.

 ECL assigned to the customer will be based on IFRS9 stage to which it will be assigned to.
-Final ECL calculated for each facility is weighted by probabilities of two economic scenarios - a baseline and an adverse - with a weightage of 70%, and 30% respectively.
+Final ECL calculated for each facility is weighted by probabilities of three economic scenarios - a baseline, an adverse and an upturn with a weightage of 40%, 30% and 30% respectively.